"Beethoven can't really be great because his picture

 Knight, "The Knight Life," Rocky Mountain News, January 8,

-"Banjo player: That last solo of ours sounded purty
+"Banjo player: That last solo of yours sounded purty

 "Mando player: I wish I could say the same about yours.